Where, when and how to get your Covid-19 vaccination including booster jabs in Cambridgeshire

 - Chesterton Indoor Bowls Centre, Logan’s Way, Chesterton, Cambridge CB4 1BL - 8.30am-4pm - as of Thursday, December 2, this site is only offering vaccinations that have been booked in advance, due to parking constraints on the site

-Check for any changes or updates before you go at www.thevaccinators.co.uk.
+As information on the programme is changing fast, check for any changes or updates before you go at www.thevaccinators.co.uk.

 Where to find more details